Askannz/optimus-manager/README.md

 You can install optimus-manager from this AUR package : [optimus-manager](https://aur.archlinux.org/packages/optimus-manager/)

-For OpenRC or runit you will need to install the corresponding init script package in the init folder using `makepkg -si`
+For Artix OpenRC or runit you will need to install the corresponding init script package in the init folder using `makepkg -si`

+For VoidLinux, you will need to clone my [void-packages](https://github.com/Hyper-KVM/void-packages) repo for now and use xbps-src to install.

 After installation, the optimus-manager daemon should have been started automatically, but you can check its status with: